Friday, June 13, 2025

 FAQ

-Sarcoidosis is an inflammatory disorder.
-It causes the formation of granulomas, which are small clusters of immune cells.
+Sarcoidosis is an inflammatory disorder characterized by the formation of granulomas, small clusters of immune cells.
 It can affect different organs and cause various symptoms.

 Who is most commonly affected by sarcoidosis?